 Practice Mindfulness Before You Need ItMost of us don’t know we need mindfulness until we’re faced with an overwhelming situation.
 In the middle of an important meeting or a difficult test, we are desperate for a sense of clarity, but we’re just too stressed out to find it.
 The trick to avoiding that cycle of anxiety is to implement mindfulness well before you need it.
 Start practicing when you’re experiencing low-stress periods of your life.
 It’s easier to learn the skills you need to center yourself when the stakes are lower.
 This rule applies to kids as well.
 The earlier you can instill a habit of mindfulness in your children, the better.
 Of course, we can’t expect toddlers to know how to purposefully sit still for five minutes a day.
 That looks too much like “time out” to be helpful.
 Instead, we encourage parents to find tools like activity cards that offer 50 different games and exercises to promote relaxation and focus.
 Bonding and peaceful family moments—what could be better?

 Add Mindfulness into Your Existing Routine

-The most common form of mindfulness is sitting in a quiet place where you can focus solely on your breathing.
+Keep A Daily JournalThe most common form of mindfulness is sitting in a quiet place where you can focus solely on your breathing.
 And while that might be the most ideal form of mindfulness meditation, the most effective is whichever one you and your family can practice on a daily basis.
 If sitting down in a quiet room doesn’t work for you or your children, you can try other activities that can help you work up to it like a daily journal.
 Writing your thoughts out for 10 to 15 minutes a day can be a great first step toward mindfulness.
 More than focusing on a single task, journaling also connects you with your thoughts and helps you identify themes on the days that you’re struggling to find focus.
 To start a mindfulness journal, you can use any standard notebook or try a guided notebook designed specifically to help your mindfulness practices.
 I Am Here Now: A Creative Mindfulness Guide and Journal is a great tool to use if you’re brand new or looking for some new inspiration.

 Download Mindfulness AppsScreens are certainly one of the reasons why so many of us need mindfulness practices, but they aren’t all bad.
 Some of the best mindfulness tools available right now are phone apps.
 Headspace, for example, is a guided mindfulness and meditation app that helps you achieve a daily habit.
 Backed by science and designed by some of the best developers, Headspace programs are built to accommodate any experience level.
 The app starts you on a free 10-day program and from there you can choose what features work best for you.
 If you want a less involved app, many find the Calm app to be extremely helpful.
 Calm focuses mostly on meditation practices that encourage better sleep, but it also can be used when you feel yourself needing a quick breathing exercise.
 Downloading a mindfulness app on your most frequently used devices ensures that you’ll never be far from a helpful breathing exercise.
 We will review other apps that are more targeted toward children in a later article.
 For now, try these and see how you can include your child or children in the practice.

 ConclusionAs with all things, there is no single correct way to incorporate mindfulness into your family’s life.
 Whatever combination of habits and tools that work for your family is the right one.
 The most important thing to stay consistent and enjoy the endless benefits.